TudorTacal/CV/README.md

 * Coordinated webcasting projects for companies like Hachette, Target Ovarian Cancer, IFoA, P&O Ferries, Homeserve, and Linkedin.
 * Offered technical assistance for our main platforms and held regular product demonstrations at the head office and online.
 * The diverse workflow gave me the opportunity to learn every aspect of a webcast, starting from the suite of software used up to the multitude of hardware installed on the site.
 * Designed, built and adapted the microsites used for registering and viewing the webcasts.
-For this i used HTML5 and CSS3, which i learnt by myself from online resources such as treehouse, w3schools and stackoverflow.
+For this i used HTML5 and CSS3, which i learnt by myself from online resources such as [teamtreehouse](eamtreehouse.com), [w3schools](http://www.w3schools.com/) and [Stackoverflow](http://stackoverflow.com/).

 **The Forge** (September 2015 to April 2016)
 *Customer Service Executive*